4 Using TMB

 // Transform working parameters to natural parameters:

-vector<Type> lambda = tlambda.exp();
+<Type> lambda = tlambda.exp();

-matrix<Type> gamma = gamma_w2n(m, tgamma);
+vector<Type> gamma = gamma_w2n(m, tgamma);

 // Construct stationary distribution

-vector<Type> delta = stat_dist(m, gamma);
+<Type> delta = stat_dist(m, gamma);

-// If using a non-stationary distribution, use this instead
+vector// If using a non-stationary distribution, use this instead

 //vector<Type> delta = delta_w2n(m, tdelta);